heat/dotenv/ansible-docker/README.md

 -   **docker-compose.yml**:
     -   Builds the `Dockerfile`.
     -   Mounts the `../ansible-dev-env` directory to `/project` in the container.
-    -   Mounts your local `~/.ssh` directory to `/root/.ssh` (read-only) to allow Ansible to connect to remote hosts using your existing SSH keys.
+    -   Mounts your local `ssh` directory to `/root/.ssh` (read-only) to allow Ansible to connect to remote hosts using your existing SSH keys.